OlaPom/portfolio/Wordpress plugins tutorial.md

 ## Update

-Remember to update the plugins regularly to ensure their proper functioning and the security of your website.
+To keep your website secure and working well, make sure you update the plugins regularly.
 You will see update notifications on the home screen.

 <p align="center">
  <img src="https://github.com/OlaPom/tech-writing/blob/main/plugins_screenshots/plugin_notif.jpeg" width="60%" height="60%">